 [00:12:23] EL: So there’s quite a contrast between Brenda and her stepsister.

 [00:12:26] BR: I started in the fourth grade.
 Now I did not know any English whatsoever.
 So it was really hard concession just trying to learn a new language.
 And just the shock of the culture shock that you have to adjust to all what is just being alone right not having any friends, any family besides your parents.
 I guess moving around was a big thing for us to we didn’t have a car, it’s moving around and speaking the language.
 And even the school bus for me it was a completely new concept.
 I had never been on the school bus.
 This is the first time I got on it I didn’t really know what to expect.
 On your word to get off for anything.
 See those little things like that.
-Come fifth grade, There was a couple of schools that came to talk to us about applying for their schools for middle school.
+Come fifth grade, there was a couple of schools that came to talk to us about applying for their schools for middle school.
 But I decided to go with Ann Richards.
 My English was still lacking a little bit.
-So that mean I [INAUDIBLE] special classes for my first year of sixth grade which really helped me improve my English.
-And by Deanna I was practically the same as my classmates which was great.
-They also provided a lot of support for what I was in high school for summer camps and things so I kind of discovered what programming was and knew what it was.
-But I’ve never done it but I thought it was so interesting.
-And also we didn’t have a computer science class.
-And with the help of some teachers who were able to make a class which really helped me on later decide what I wanted to do in college.
-So [INAUDIBLE] graduate from Ann Richards and then I now attend the University of Texas at Austin and I’m studying computer science and I’m actually graduating in two weeks.
+So that mean I got put in special classes for my first year of sixth grade which really helped me improve my English.
+And by the end I was practically the same as my classmates which was great.
+They also provided a lot of support for what I was in high school for summer camps and things so I kind of discovered what programming was and knew what it was, but I’ve never done it but I thought it was so interesting.
+And also we didn’t have a computer science class, and with the help of some teachers who were able to make a class which really helped me on later decide what I wanted to do in college.
+So fast forward I graduated from Ann Richards and then I now attend the University of Texas at Austin and I’m studying computer science and I’m actually graduating in two weeks.
 That’s great.